What are the open calls?

-The first open call will open in June 2022.
+The first open call has opened in June 2022.
 Visit our website for more information and sign-up to our newsletter to always be updated.

 How can I evaluate my project’s readiness towards standardisation?

 The HSbooster.eu project will provide an assessment tool to guide projects in measuring their standardisation readiness.
-The tool will be available in June 2022.
+The tool will be available at the end of 2022.

 What are the eligibility criteria for projects to apply to an open call?